BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] The Email notification it not enabled anymore for already saved notifications
+* [Fixed] New Notification post is not automatically saved as an Auto Draft anymore
 * [Changed] Documentation link in Own Extension promo link
 * [Changed] Extensions in Extension directory are now loaded from remote API
 * [Added] TextareaField field